This page assists undergraduate students who have been admitted to UB as intended or approved nursing majors.

 At the School of Nursing we do not assign advisors, rather, we take a team approach to advisement.
 The entire advisement staff is trained to advise all undergraduate nursing students.
 Please note that it is the student's responsibility to seek advisement.
 Those participating in the Finish in Four program are required to meet with an advisor or attend a group advisement session each semester.

-The School of Nursing begins registering new students on a rolling basis starting in mid-May.
+The School of Nursing registers new students on a rolling basis starting in mid-May; your schedule will be e-mailed to you.
 In order to move efficiently through the registration process, students should follow the steps below.

 Most new freshmen who are intended nursing majors will take a combination of nursing prerequisite courses and general education courses during their first four semesters at UB.
 Click here to view the recommneded curricular plan that we use when advising new first year intended nursing majors.